pharo-project/pharo-changelogs/Pharo60ChangeLogs.md

 Our actions are targeted at building a sound infrastructure on top of which new generation of systems can be built.
 Remember that Pharo is your open-source system!

-## Overall
+## Highlights

-- The PharoVM and image are now provided in 64-bit version in Linux and OSX and bring even better performance and stability
+- The PharoVM and image are also provided in 64-bit version in Linux and OSX and bring even better performance and stability
-- A new code changes management system named Epica for easier reviewing and recovering of your code
+- A new code changes management system named Epicea for easier reviewing and recovering of your code easily
-- Integrated support for Git and easy-to-use tool for repositories and commits management named `Iceberg` (as preview for Pharo 6, it will be the default for Pharo 7)
+- Integrated support for Git through an easy-to-use tool for repositories and commits management named `Iceberg` (as a preview for Pharo 6, it will be the default in Pharo 7)
-- `Unified foreign function interface` (UFFI) for interfacing with the outside world was significantly improved
+- `The unified foreign function interface` (UnifiedFFI) for interfacing with the outside world is significantly improved
 - The PharoVM is now part of OpenSmalltalk initiative
-- Introduction of objects immutability, alternative bytecode sets and block closures independent on outer context
+- Introduction of object immutability, alternative bytecode sets and block closures independent of outer context
-- The whole Pharo is now able to be bootstrapped from source codes managed by Git and Pharo modularity was improved
+- Pharo can now be bootstrapped from source code managed by Git
+- Pharo modularity is improved
+- Pharo is faster
-- The `Dark Theme` was improved and set as default color theme for Pharo
+- The `Dark Theme` was improved and set as default color theme of Pharo

 ## All Issues

-In Pharo 6 over 1400 fixes and enhancements was integrated.
+Over 1400 fixes and enhancements were integrated in this release.

-The complete list of fixed issues is too big to be placed here, but you can review all issues at [FogBugz issue tracker](https://pharo.fogbugz.com) (requires account).
+As the complete list of fixed issues is too large to be placed here, you can review it on [the FogBugz issue tracker](https://pharo.fogbugz.com) (requires account).

 ### Tools

-- `Epicea` - Code changes manager
+- `Epicea` provides a code changes manager
-- `Iceberg` - Git repositories manager
+- `Iceberg` provides a Git repositories manager
-- `GTInspector`, `GTDebugger` and other tools are now based on FastTable to display list of items for better performances
+- `GTInspector`, `GTDebugger` and other tools are now based on FastTable (long lists of items are rendered much faster)
-- `GToolkit`, `GTools` update
+- `GToolkit`, `GTools` have been updated
-- `Quality Assistant` improvements
+- `Quality Assistant` has been improved
-- More reliable interruption by `CMD+.`
+- Interrupt key (`Cmd+/`, `Ctrl+.`) has been made more reliable
 - `Playground` variables are now visible from debugger
 - `Debugger` temp names mapping is fixed
-- _Close all debuggers_ in taskbar context menu
+- There is a "_Close all debuggers_" in the taskbar context menu
 - _Run To Here_ in `GTDebugger`
 - Filtering of the results and critiques in the `MessageBrowser`
-- Improvements of the `Dependency Analyzer`
+- `Dependency Analyzer` has been improved
-- `Nautilus`
+- `Nautilus` enhancements
-- - Split large variable entries in the Variables menu
+- - Splitting of large variable entries in the Variables menu
 - - Deprecated methods are shown with strikethrough emphasis
-- - Abstract classes are shown in italic with a slight color adjustment
+- - Abstract classes are shown in italics with a slight color adjustment

 ### VM related

 - 64-bits support
-- Improve host platforms management (32-bit/64-bit)
+- Improvement of host platforms management (32-bit/64-bit)
 - Improved UnifiedFFI
 - The PharoVM is now part of OpenSmalltalk initiative (https://github.com/OpenSmalltalk/opensmalltalk-vm)
-- Introduction of objects immutability
+- Introduction of object immutability
 - Introduction of `FullBlockClosure` which will help for future evolutions of Pharo
-- `Ephemerons` support, introduce Ephemeron Registry
+- `Ephemerons` support, introduction of the EphemeronRegistry
 - Support of alternative bytecode sets and introduction of `Sista Encoder`, the encoder for the SistaV1 bytecode set.
 This will be the base of future Pharo's improvements

 ### Reflectivity

 - General improvements
 - `haltOnce` is active by default per method.
-It does not require global turning on and it is managed from source code area in `Nautilus`
+It does not require global turning on (enable haltOnce) and it is managed from the source code area in `Nautilus`
-- Execution counter for message nodes in source code area in `Nautilus`
+- Execution counter for message nodes in the source code area in `Nautilus`
 - API for `Metalinks` on AST nodes
 - Mirror primitives (Those are reflection primitives which access object state without messaging them, see `MirrorPrimitives` class)
 - Inlined method const can be implemented by `Metalinks`